Charm School with Ricki Lake

 Charm School with Ricki Lake is the third and final season of the VH1 reality television series Charm School.
 Fourteen contestants from Rock of Love Bus with Bret Michaels and Real Chance of Love must change their old ways and learn improvement through acts of charity work.
 Ricki Lake is the headmistress of the Charm School, and is assisted by deans Alani "La La" Vazquez and Stryker.
 Ebony Jones (Risky) was ultimately named Charm School Queen and was awarded the $100,000.

+Production

+Lake compared the show to her daytime talk show Ricki Lake, stating: "All of these shows are derivative of the shows that we used to do.
+The topics, some of the story lines, they're all very similar to what we did every day on the show for 11 years.
+When you have dynamic people that have some sort of conflict and put them in a confined space together, it's bound to be dramatic."